 We build in a knowledge period, time in the agenda to talk about medical or scientific topics or recent research.
-For medical questions, we go to the Myotonic website and their Toolkit.
+For medical questions, we go to the MDF website and their Toolkit.
 We are in touch with specialists at Johns Hopkins Medical Center, as well as Kennedy Krieger Research Institute, one of the sites for the Isis Pharmaceutical drug trials.
 We email them with specific questions and requests for referrals.

 What surprises you about the dynamics of the group?